TheLocalMoon/TLLPSData/README.md

 1. extract the zip file with the TLL
 2. open the directory using any file manager
 3. go to TLL_Data directory, then to Managed
-4. open dnSpy, drag the AssemblyCSharp.dll file into dnSpy once it's done loading
+4. open dnSpy, drag the Assembly-CSharp.dll file into dnSpy
-5. go to SaveLoadManager
+5. once it's done loading, press Assembly-CSharp, then press the dll, and then click the `-`
+6. click on SaveLoadManager in the menu
-6. replace all github links with yours
+7. replace all github links with yours
-7. go to file > save module and save it
+8. go to file > save module and save it
-8. close dnSpy, and run TLL
+9. close dnSpy, and run TLL

 ----------
 # FAQ